-- And a very important component is to agree on what you won’t do
+- And a very important component is to

 Either in Word, Excel or Adobe, create a document template/form that contains all of these key discussion points and has areas where both the client and the firm can enter information.
 It is important to be very transparent with this initial plan.
 Use document collaboration tools to share this plan so that all parties have easy access to viewing and updating the progress.
 Box.net has wonderful document collaboration tools, through a very secure portal (way better than emailing documents back and forth.)

 Manage the time

 Use a timeline.
 Visual tools are powerful.
 The old saying “seeing is believing” has never been more meaningful than with this step of your matter management.
 The timeline should outline each phase of the matter, expected deliverables and deadlines.

 - Or good old Excel has some nice timeline templates